Your source of photonics CAD tools

 Electro-Absorption Modulator (EAM) with Quantum-Confined Stark Effect model

-The Harold EAM module will allow you to model Electro-Absorption Modulators (EAM) and Electro-Refractive Modulators, calculating the absorption spectrum and refractive index spectrum of your device for any range of reverse bias values.
+The Harold QCSE module will allow you to model Electro-Absorption Modulators (EAM) and Electro-Refractive Modulators, calculating the absorption spectrum and refractive index spectrum of your device for any range of reverse bias values.
 Plotting the evolution of absorption and refractive index spectra as a function of bias will allow you to fully characterise how light gets modulated when it travels through the electro-absorption modulator.

 The model includes a full physical description of the Quantum-Confined Stark Effect (QCSE).
 You can find a validation with experimental results here for a AlGaAs electro-absorption modulator and a SiGe electro-absorption modulator.